 Tax assumptions and reliefs depend upon an investor's particular circumstances and may be subject to change.
 Availability of share classes shown may be limited by law in certain jurisdictions.
 Performance records/scenarios are detailed within the fund's specific KIID/KID; fees and charges, and the respective risk rating may vary.
 Further information can be found in the fund's prospectus and KIID/KID, which must be reviewed before investing.
 Please consult your local sales representative and/or financial adviser if you have any queries.
 From 1 January 2023 Oliver Bardot also manages this fund.
 From 16 March 2023 the Fund changed its investment policy.
 Past performance shown before this date was achieved under circumstances that no longer apply.
 100% of the Annual Management Charge is taken from capital.
 This is a Luxembourg SICAV Fund, regulated by the Commission de Surveillance du Secteur Financier (CSSF).
+Ongoing charge represents the ongoing costs to the fund, which includes the AMC and other charges for services such as keeping a register of investors, calculating the price of the fund's units or shares and keeping the fund's assets safe.
 These are the views of the author at the time of publication and may differ from the views of other individuals/teams at Janus Henderson Investors.
 Any securities, funds, sectors or indices mentioned within this article do not constitute or form part of any offer or solicitation to buy or sell them.
 The information in this commentary does not qualify as an investment recommendation.
 Investment into the fund will acquire units/shares of the fund itself and not the underlying assets owned by the fund.
-Cash balances and exposures are based on settled and unsettled trades as at the reporting date.
+The ongoing charge is calculated using the PRIIP methodology.
+The PRIIP methodology differs to the UCITS ongoing charge methodology, as the PRIIP methodology captures additional recurring charges, including but not limited to: Interest paid on borrowing (e.g. bank interest); Any fees incurred in relation to stock-lending activity (i.e. the fee paid to the lending agent); Any cos